mike-pink/URL_Scanner/Learn.md

 doesn't work and why the solution fixes it.

 I plan to add a file scanner to the program,
-This I hope to learn are:
+I hope to learn are:
 - Learning to call the file system in a program
 - How a program interacts with the storage system and operating system in more depth